Skip to content

 • SL 4 protects against a sophisticated, well-resourced and motivated attacker.

-The practical effect is that every zone gets a defined target, and every conduit in or out of it, including remote access and reporting, is identified and given controls that meet that target.
+Every conduit in or out of a zone, including remote access and reporting, is identified and given controls that meet the zone's target.
 A flow that nobody can name is a flow that should not exist.
-This is the discipline that turns segmentation from a vague intention into an auditable design.
+This discipline turns segmentation from a vague intention into an auditable design.

 A worked segmentation example